squid-cache/squid-cache.github.io/CodeSprintOct2005.rst

 #language en

-Short report on the code sprint which took place in October 2005
+This code sprint took place in October 2005 and was hosted by GuidoSerassio in Rivoli.
+A few [http://www.kinkie.it/gallery/2005-squid-code-sprint pictures] from the event are available.

 Participants:

   * HenrikNordström
   * FrancescoChemolli (kinkie)
   * GuidoSerassio

-[http://www.kinkie.it/gallery/2005-squid-code-sprint A few pictures] from the event

 Primary goal: